marlieer/ubco-videos/readme.md

 ## Undergraduate - University of British Columbia

-The backend github repo can be found at https://github.com/marlieer/Python-Webcrawler The complete Thesis can be found in the pdf titled "Honours in Computer Science"
+The backend github repo can be found at https://github.com/marlieer/Python-Webcrawler

+The web application can be found at http://ubco-videos.herokuapp.com

+The complete Thesis can be found in the pdf titled "Honours in Computer Science"

 ### Abstract